 - Marble run with the Broad Stair and/or the Pink Tower (Children LOVE this one!)

 - Build a maze, then have the child tip-toe through the maze

 - “Which rod is missing?”

-- Go to Google Images and search for “red rod extensions” and you will find amazing patterns and creations
+- Go to Google Images and search for “red rod extensions,” You will find unique patterns and creations.

 - Trace the rod, color in the rods, cut out the rods and recreate a 2D pattern

-- Grade various objects by length of rod, then build a stair with the objects of the various lengths (e.g. pencil, flag, set of chop sticks, ruler, clip, book, etc)
+- Grade various objects by the rod length, then build a stair with the objects of the different lengths (e.g., pencil, flag, set of chopsticks, ruler, clip, book, etc.)

 - Red Rod Pattern Cards from Montessori Printshop

-Besides the standard Montessori product companies, to purchase these Montessori materials at a reasonable price from Amazon:
+Besides the standard Montessori product companies, purchase these Montessori Sensorial materials at a reasonable price from Amazon!